With a little help from my friends....just a few links

 speak), and so that's what I'm focusing on here.
 Some might say I'm just lazy, but you didn't hear that from me.

-More 3D printing.
+3D printing.
 Some up and coming makers are using 3D printing to do some astounding things!
 Their printers are capable of extremely smooth items with fine detail, and the limit seems to be the patience and creativity of the maker.
-My favorite designer is Kit Kat Miniatures, who is meticulous about detail and is slowly adding a fantastic line of 1/144 items to her small scale offerings.
+My favorite designer is Kit Kat Miniatures, who is meticulous about detail, but mostly has 1/48 items not 1/144 items.
 Check her shop frequently to see what new things she is adding!
-You may also want to check out the Etsy shop of Laser Shrink Ray, located in the UK, who has a great idea for design and makes some traditional items.
+You may also want to check out the Etsy shop of Laser Shrink Ray, located in the UK, who has a great eye for design and makes some traditional items.

 Gabriele of Creative-Modellbau Klingenhoefer - A source in Germany for figures and animals as small as 1/220 (Z scale) or as large as 1/32 scale.
 The animals are detailed and very finely made.
 The website is in German but has lots of pix and is easy to navigate.
 Write them for more information or to order, their English is quite good (and I assume their German is impeccable).